Underage DUI Lawyer in Columbus, OH

 Contact a Columbus under 21 OVI attorney!

 While drunk driving is never condoned, you should not be forced to suffer the consequences of criminal penalties for one mistake.
-If you have been arrested for drunk driving under the age of 21, it’s in your best interests to contact the legal team at the Koffel Law Firm as soon as possible.
+If you have been arrested for drunk driving under the age of 21, it’s in your best interests to contact the legal team at Koffel Brininger Nesbitt as soon as possible.
 We know that in some cases, faulty DUI testing could have resulted in a wrongful accusation.

 You can trust that should you choose to work with a Columbus DUI attorney from our firm that regardless of whether we are fighting for a full acquittal or even just a reduction of the charges that we will always go above and beyond in our efforts to help you protect your legal rights.
 We know what is on the line and we will always fight to help you defend you.
 So what are you waiting for?
 To learn more about what we can do to help you protect your legal rights, call us today at (614) 675-4845.